MoeAVQ/MoeAVQ/README.md

-- 👋 Hi, I’m @MoeAVQ
+- 👋 Hi, I’m @MoeAVQ, Architect @ Avaloq
-- 👀 I’m interested in AI, Blockchain and network
+- 👀 I’m interested in System and software design, AI, Blockchain and network
-- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on intresting opensource projects